Standing up for people and the planet

 - Create a Regional Transportation Authority, under the auspices of the CRD, to oversee the expansion of comprehensive, fuel-efficient bus service and commuter rail along the E&N Corridor connecting Victoria to the western communities, Cobble Hill and points up island, with a longer-term strategy of a commuter rail link along the Saanich Peninsula.

-- Complete the East-West Hiking Trail through the Sooke Hills Wilderness Reserve, linking Langford in the vicinity of the Humpback Reservoir to Sooke Mountain Provincial Park and CRD parkland along the Sooke River.
+- Complete the East-West Hiking Trail through the Sooke Hills Wilderness Reserve, linking Langford at the Humpback Reservoir to Sooke Mountain Provincial Park and CRD parkland along the Sooke River.

 - Conduct an ecological inventory of wilderness areas in the Capital Region, to guide land acquisition and parks planning.